ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_vscode_editor/using_vscode_editor.md

 3. In that editor, select "Record commands" from the editor toolbar.
 4. Execute commands in the GOM application
     * The executed commands will be recorded in the currently edited VSCode script.
-    * In addition, the "GOM script commands" subsection of the output tab shows a log of the executed commands.
+    * In addition, the "ZEISS INSPECT script commands" subsection of the output tab shows a log of the executed commands.

       ![](assets/recording1.png)